Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Brief review of our unified ST--RGZ gauge fixing

-For completeness, we recall here the main results of our unified gauge-fixing construction developed in~\cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}.
-This framework combines two complementary approaches to the infrared dynamics of YM theories in the Landau gauge.
-On the one hand, the ST formulation~\cite{Serreau:2012cg,SerreauTissierTresmontant2015,Tissier_2018,Reinosa:2020skx} averages over all extrema $U$ of the Landau functional $f[A,U] = \int \mathrm{d}^d x\, \mathrm{tr}[(A^U_\mu)^2]$ with a weight
+For completeness, we recall the main ingredients of the unified ST--RGZ gauge-fixing construction developed in Ref.~\cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}.
+This framework combines two complementary ways of dealing with Gribov copies in the Landau gauge: the copy-averaged Serreau--Tissier construction and the Gribov--Zwanziger restriction to the first Gribov region.
+In the ST formulation, one averages over the extrema $U_i$ of the Landau functional